Not Too Bright: Are You Using the Wrong Light Bulb for That Lamp?

 So you want more light from your lamp or ceiling fixture but are smart enough not to use a higher-wattage bulb.
 What’s the answer?
 Consider an LED bulb.
 Yes, you can put one of these into a regular lamp.
 An LED bulb that says it produces the light equivalent of a 60-watt incandescent bulb is actually drawing far fewer watts of electrical power, Drengenberg notes.

-“The packaging will say, ‘This is a 60-watt light bulb’ but in smaller type it will say 13 watts.
-It replaces a 60 watt bulb but it only draws 13 watts,” he explains.
-“It’s usually roughly a 4-to-1 to ratio.”
+in smaller print it will say 13 watts.
+It replaces a 60 watt bulb but it only

 Drawing less watts means less heat.
 You can easily touch an LED bulb, for instance, even if it has been burning for some time.
 One LED bulb on the market that produces the equivalent light of a 100-watt incandescent draws just 18 watts of power.
 Two of them in a fixture rated at 40 watts per socket won’t heat up enough to matter, and they’ll last for years and years.